lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The language is used by the `IVOA <https://ivoa.net>`_ to represent astronomy queries posted to Virtual Observatory (VO) services, such as the Rubin LSST TAP service.
 ADQL is based on the Structured Query Language (SQL).

+ADQL query box is acceesible by selecting the "Edit ADQL" box on the upper right of the Portal landing page.
-Selecting "Edit ADQL" will change the user interface to display an empty box where users can supply their query statement.
+This will change the user interface to display an empty box where users can supply their query statement.
 Scrolling down in that interface will show several examples.

 **Turn a UI assisted (i.e., single table) query into ADQL.**